 If the Greeks of Homer and Hesiod’s day knew of the Babylonian zodiac they did not write about it.
 The first clear evidence we have for an extensive set of Greek constellations comes from the astronomer Eudoxus (c.390–c.340 BC).
 Eudoxus reputedly learned the constellations from priests in Egypt and introduced them to Greece, which makes his contribution to astronomy highly significant.
 He published descriptions of the constellations in two works called Enoptron (Mirror) and Phaenomena (Appearances).
 Both these works are lost, but the Phaenomena lives on in a poem of the same name by another Greek, Aratus (c.315–c.245 BC).
 Aratus’s Phaenomena gives us a complete guide to the constellations known to the ancient Greeks; hence he is a major figure in our study of constellation lore.

 Aratus was born at Soli in Cilicia, on the southern coast of what is now Turkey.
 He studied in Athens before going to the court of King Antigonus of Macedonia in northern Greece.
 There, at the king’s request, he produced his poetic version of the Phaenomena of Eudoxus around 275 BC.
-In the Phaenomena Aratus identified 47 constellations, including the Water (now regarded as part of Aquarius) and the Pleiades.
-Aratus also named six individual stars: Arcturus, Capella (which he called Aix), Sirius, Procyon (which formed a constellation on its own), Spica (which he called Stachys) and Vindemiatrix (which he called Protrygeter).
+In the Phaenomena Aratus identified 48 constellations, although they are not exactly the same as Ptolemy’s 48.
+Aratus included the Water (now regarded as part of Aquarius) and the Pleiades, while Corona Australis was only alluded to as an anonymous ring of stars beneath the feet of Sagittarius; evidently it had not yet become a separate constellation.
+Neither does he mention Equuleus, which first appeared in the Almagest.
+Aratus also named six individual stars: Arcturus, Capella (which he called Aix), Sirius, Procyon (which formed a constellation on its own), Spica (which he called Stachys), and Vindemiatrix (which he called Protrygeter).
 This last star is a surprise, since it is so much fainter than the others, but the Greeks used it as a calendar star because its rising at dawn in August marked the start of the grape harvest.

 Neither the Greeks nor the Egyptians actually invented the constellations that are described in the Phaenomena.
 The evidence for that statement lies not just in written records, but in the sky itself.